aspose-slides/Aspose.Slides-Documentation/_index.md

 {{% /alert %}}

-Following are the links to some useful resources you may need to accomplish your tasks.
+These are links to useful resources:

 - [Aspose.Slides for Reporting Services Online Documentation](/slides/reportingservices/)
 - [Aspose.Slides for Reporting Services Features](/slides/reportingservices/features)